jurriaan/aico/CONVENTIONS.md

   - When `stdout` is connected to a TTY, its output can be enhanced for human readability (e.g., with Rich Markdown).
 - **Transparent State:** The entire session context is stored in a single, human-readable `.ai_session.json` file.
 There should be no hidden state.
 - **Developer in Control:** The workflow is designed for a "Plan and Execute" model, where the developer uses `aico` to augment their own process, not replace it.
+- **Targeted Generation:** Generated diffs SHOULD be small and targeted, addressing a single concern.
+This aligns with the "Plan and Execute" workflow where each step is a discrete change.
+- **Generate Only When Instructed:** You MUST NOT generate code (e.g., `SEARCH/REPLACE` blocks) during a conversational `ask` command.
+Code generation is reserved for the `gen` command.

 ## Architectural Principles